Schofield88/CV/README.md

 #### Firm under pressure

-- Following stints in the construction industry as a steework detailer and as a line take-off driver in a continuous process plasterboard plant, I am no stranger to high-stress working conditions.
+- Following stints in the construction industry as a steelwork detailer and as a line take-off driver in a continuous process plasterboard plant, I am no stranger to high-stress working conditions.
 I understand that people up against time-sensitive deadlines are not themselves, and that a mature and calm approach is the only way to ensure that a charged situation doesn't start spiralling.

 #### Attention to detail